-Duke retinal specialists are experts in the diagnosis, management and treatment of diabetic retinopathy.
-We use the latest imaging devices to identify the changes in your eye caused by diabetic retinopathy, and recommend the most appropriate course of treatment.
+Duke retinal specialists are experts in diagnosing, managing, and treating diabetic retinopathy.
+We use the latest imaging devices to identify the changes in your eye caused by diabetic retinopathy and recommend the most appropriate course of treatment.
 Our specialists are recognized leaders in the field of diabetic retinopathy research.
-Our advanced training and experience ensures you get the care you need to prevent or halt the vision loss often associated with diabetic retinopathy.
+Our advanced training and experience ensure you get the care you need to prevent or halt the vision loss often associated with diabetic retinopathy.

 Diabetes can damage your eye in many ways.
-The retina is the most common part of the eye that is affected, and when it is, diabetic retinopathy occurs.
+The retina is the part of the eye most commonly affected; this is called diabetic retinopathy.
 Often, the early changes to your vision go unnoticed.
-That is why an accurate diagnosis, at the earliest possible stage is important.
+That is why an accurate diagnosis, at the earliest possible stage, is important.
 The damage that can result from diabetic retinopathy can be caught early with sophisticated imaging technology.
-Your doctor can detect swelling, leaky or blocked blood vessels, as well as the growth of new, abnormal blood vessels before symptoms occur.
-Depending on the severity of your disease, we may monitor your condition, or recommend a treatment that best meets your needs.
-We work closely with you and your diabetes specialists to help you reduce your risk for vision loss, and keep your eyes as healthy as possible.
+Your doctor can detect swelling, leaky, or blocked blood vessels as well as the growth of new, abnormal blood vessels before symptoms occur.
+Depending on the severity of your disease, we may monitor your condition or recommend a treatment that best meets your needs.
+We work closely with you and your diabetes specialists to help you reduce your risk for vision loss and keep your eyes as healthy as possible.

 Determines the accuracy of your vision by determining the smallest letters you can see on a chart.

-Dilation drops allow your doctor to get a better look at your lens, optic nerve, macular and peripheral vision.
+Dilation drops allow your doctor to get a better look at your retina, optic nerve, and macula.

 OCT is a computer-guided device that creates a 3-D image map of the front part of your eye, the optic and retinal nerves, and the macula.
-It detects changes in the thickness of the macula, and looks for small defects that may be difficult to obtain during a visual field test.
+It detects changes in the thickness of the macula and looks for small defects that may be difficult to identify during a visual field test.

 Measures the inner pressure of your eye using a tiny device that applies pressure to the eye.